rmasters/culpa/README.md

 To install the package in your project:

-1. Add to the require section of your `composer.json`:
-    `"rmasters/culpa": "dev-develop"`,
-2. Run `composer update`,
+1. Run `composer require rmasters/culpa:~1`,
-3. Add to the `providers` list in config/app.php:
+2. Add to the `providers` list in config/app.php:
     `"Culpa\CulpaServiceProvider"`,
-4. Publish the configuration to your application:
+3. Publish the configuration to your application:
     `php artisan vendor:publish`